'Be anxious for nothing..." ~Philippians 4:6

 I imagine that "Home church first" loses it's effectiveness when one's musical ability is also one's livelihood, and the bills are piling up.

-The absent musician's decision to take another job may be less about loyalty and love, and more about economics
+The absent musician's decision to take another job, may be less about loyalty and love, and more about economics

 Bill collectors want cash--not corsages, trophies, certificates, chicken drumettes, sheet cake, and red punch--the things many churches sometimes regard as ample compensation for services rendered.

 Just picture what the music ministry would be like, in every house of worship, if skilled musicians had nothing else to do except prepare for each weekly convocation, and NOT have to worry about their financial needs being met?
-But no. We want musicians to be at our beck and call for rehearsals and events-- in and out of the church--and then demand that they have traditional employment as well.

 We have been known to brand musicians as "lazy" if they don't have other employment--as if perfecting one's musical skill does not take time, sacrifice and effort.